Product Management, Figma MVP

 My Impact

-Iterate Fast: One of my early MVP ideas before Toolbox was a marketplace model where designers could monetize their resources, similar to Gumroad or UI8.
-However, a week after I started working on this concept, Figma launched the same feature, forcing me to pivot.
-Although my intuition was correct, this experience taught me that execution eats strategy for breakfast—props to Figma for beating me to it.
+Iterate Fast: One of my early MVP ideas was to explore monetization mechanics within Figma’s existing Community model—giving designers a way to sell their resources, similar to platforms like Gumroad or UI8.
+But just a week after I started working on the concept, Figma released the exact same feature, forcing me to pivot.
+While my intuition was on point, the experience was a good reminder that execution eats strategy for breakfast.
+Props to Figma for getting there before me.

 Conclusion

-However, in June 2024, Figma shipped a feature called UI Kits, enabling designers to directly pull assets published by Apple and Google onto their canvas.
+That said, in June 2024, Figma shipped a feature called UI Kits, which allowed designers to directly pull assets published by Apple and Google onto their canvas.

-While these design libraries come from two of the most reputable teams on the planet, they are still Community resources at the end of the day.
-So, while my MVP didn’t make it, my hypothesis of integrating pre-built creative assets into the design workspace still found its way into Figma.
+While these libraries come from two of the most respected design teams on the planet, they are still Community resources at the end of the day.
+So, even though my MVP didn’t make it onto Figma's roadmap, my core hypothesis—that integrating pre-built assets into the design workflow adds customer and business value—still found its way into the product.

-By the end of the fellowship, I had gained the confidence and skillset to start recruiting for junior product roles.
-I credit IPS for helping me land a position at ClearBlue Markets, where I had the opportunity to apply my learnings in a real-world situation.
-If you are curious to see the difference between PM-ing at a fellowship vs an internship, check out my case study on ClearBlue here.
+By the end of the fellowship, I had developed the skillset, confidence, and readiness to interview for early product roles.
+I credit IPS for helping me land a position at ClearBlue Markets, where I was able to apply everything I’d learned over these four months in a real-world context—and uncover some surprising differences between how product is taught and how it’s practiced.
+Curious to see what that looked like?
+Check out my case study here.